magomimmo/lightning-dev-site/tutorial/01-lncli.md

 ### Running lnd nodes

 We can now run an `lnd` for each peer.
-Open 4 new terminal windows, one for each peer and `cd` in the corresponding directory we prepared in a previous step:
+Open 4 new terminal windows, one for each peer and `cd` in the corresponding directory we previously prepared:

 ```bash
 # from alice's terminal window